percona/pmm-doc/docs/get-started/alerting.md

 ### Silences

 Silences specify periods of time to suppress alerts and their associated notifications.
-During a silence, PMM continues to track metrics but does not trigger alerts or send notifications to the specified contact points.
+During a silence, PMM continues to track metrics but does not trigger alerts or send notifications to any specified contact points.
 Once the silence expires alerts and notifications will resume.
 For example, you can create a silence to suppress trivial notifications during weekends.

-### Contact points

-Contact points specify how PMM should deliver Grafana-managed alerts.
-When an alert fires, a notification is sent to the specified contact points.

-Depending on the severity of an alert, you might want to send different alerts to different channels.
-For example, you can deliver common alerts via Slack channel, but send an email notification for potentially critical issues.

-You can choose from a variety of contact points, including Slack, email, webhooks, PagerDuty, and more.

 ### Notification policies